-O377 mice were kept either at the Helmholtz Center Munich, Neuherberg, Germany; Animals for preparation of hippocampal neurons were raised in Suzhou Institute of Biomedical Engineering and Technology, Chinese Academy of Sciences.
-All animal experiments were carried out in accordance with the regulations of the German or Chinese Law on Animal Protection and institutional guidelines.
-The O377 mouse was an Crybb2 mutant mice original from Helmholtz Center Munich, Neuherberg, Germany and maintained as described before (Sun et al., 2013).
+The O377 mouse was an Crybb2 mutant mice original from Helmholtz Center Munich, Neuherberg, Germany, and maintained as described before (Ganguly et al., 2008; Sun et al., 2013, but later transferred to Suzhou Institute of Biomedical Engineering and Technology, Chinese Academy of Sciences.
+Here, animals were raised for preparation of hippocampal neurons All animal experiments were carried out in accordance with the regulations of the German or Chinese Law on Animal Protection and institutional guidelines.